-The Aircraft Maintenance Instruction Building project will provide an aviation maintenance training facility on Joint Base Langley-Eustis, Virginia.
-The structure is slated to contain classrooms and open-bay training areas for rotary aircraft.
+The highly secure, climate-controlled Aircraft Maintenance Instruction Building consists of a brand-new 68,000 square foot facility that provides a modern aviation maintenance training facility on Joint Base Langley-Eustis, Virginia.
+The structure contains classrooms and open-bay hangar training areas for rotary aircraft.
 The building is intended to host instruction by the 128th Aviation Brigade (AVB), but be maintained by the 633rd Air Base Wing.

 “This project will directly impact our Soldiers’ ability to train,” said Johnathan Jones, Norfolk District project manager.
 “We’re supporting our nation’s warfighter by offering them the modern facility necessary for optimal instruction.”